 We soon decided we would add a hint of spice by committing to reach a standard worthy of performances, so our rehearsals began to have purpose and direction.By January 2009 we realised that the now thirty or so of us had actually improved quite a bit, and the returners had well and truly "returned".
 We therefore committed to give our début performance at St Agnes Methodist Church on Mothering Sunday, 22 March 2009.
 We were six months old to the day, and it was a huge success!
 The photograph on the right was taken just before the performance.

-At the time of writing (March 2013), we really have come a very long way.
-We've lost a few good friends but gained many more.
-We currently have 57 players in our ranks, and we regularly see upwards of 40 at our rehearsals.
+At the time of writing (October 2013), we really have come a very long way.
+We've lost a few good friends but gained many more, including our new conductor Chris Morgan.
+We currently have 58 players in our ranks, and we regularly see upwards of 45 at our rehearsals.
 Happily, three of our players from "Day One" still play with us: Mark Bramwell (clarinet), Helen Sandle-Baker (clarinet), and Karen Hodges (violin).